-The applicant will be required to mitigate for traffic and transportation impacts as set forth by Section 32-794, "Traffic and Transportation Facilities".
+The applicant will be required to mitigate for traffic and transportation impacts as set forth by Section 32-794 of the City of Hallandale Beach Code of Ordinance, "Traffic and Transportation Facilities".
 The City's transportation mitigation fee for this project is \$14,631.

-Schools- Based on the student generation rate adopted by the Broward County School Board this project will generate 8 elementary school students, 3 middle school students and 4 high school students for a total of 15 students.
+Schools- Based on the student generation rate adopted by the Broward County School Board this project will generate 6 elementary school students, 3 middle school students and 4 high school students for a total of 13 students.
 Adequate school capacity is available to support the project.
-However, the SCAD Letter from the school has expired.
-The applicant will be required to obtain an updated letter prior to the City's approval of the subject applications.
+At the time of the PZ Board Hearing, the required SCAD Letter from the school had expired.
+The applicant has since provided an updated SCAD Letter.

 Recreation and Open Space- The 2018 Evaluation Appraisal Report amendment to the Comprehensive Plan increased the City's Level of Service standard to 3.25 acres per 1,000 population.
 Based on the City's 2017 population and with the new recreation and open space level of service, there is a surplus of 7.10 acres.
 The proposed project will generate a demand of 1.37 acres.
 There is sufficient recreation and open space acreage to support this project.
-The

-City is in the process of adopting a Recreation impact fee.
-It is anticipated the fee will be adopted before the end of this year.
+The City is in the process of adopting a Recreation impact fee.
+It is anticipated the fee will be adopted during the first Quarter 2019.
 The fiscal impact of the project utilizing 1.37 acres of open space will be mitigated in the Development Agreement.
 The recreation impact fee for this project will be approximately \$195,000 and will be a requirement of the Development Agreement.